10 Things to Do in Seville in Winter

 The museums and archaeological sites have a leading role among the activities of this day.
 Booking an excursion to Italica from Seville is an excellent idea, since in the ruins of this ancient Roman city there are theatrical performances on the occasion of this day.

 Apart from the official program of activities, it is a date that I highly recommend to get fully into the Sevillian customs.
-This happens, for example, by hiring a boat ride on the Guadalquivir, book a tapas tour in the afternoon or visit the most emblematic places of Seville with a private tour.
+This happens, for example, by hiring a boat trip on the Guadalquivir, book a tapas and flamenco tour in Seville or visit the most emblematic places of Seville with a private tour.
 Any excuse is good to imbibe the Sevillian spirit but on Andalusia Day you have it easier.

 Book an excursion to Italica from Seville